saminiir/saminiir.github.io/_drafts/2016-04-25-lets-code-tcp-ip-stack-3-tcp-handshake.markdown

 Next, several flags are presented.
 The first 4 bits (_rsvd_) are not used.

-Then, _Congestion Window Reduced_ (C) is used for informing that the sender reduced its sending rate.
+1. _Congestion Window Reduced_ (C) is used for informing that the sender reduced its sending rate.

-_ECN Echo_ (E) informs that the sender received a congestion notification.
+1. _ECN Echo_ (E) informs that the sender received a congestion notification.

-_Urgent Pointer_ (U) indicates that the segment contains prioritized data.
+1. _Urgent Pointer_ (U) indicates that the segment contains prioritized data.

-_ACK_ (A) field is used to communicate the state of the TCP handshake.
+1. _ACK_ (A) field is used to communicate the state of the TCP handshake.
 It stays on for the remainder of the connection.

-_PSH_ (P) is used to indicate that the receiver should "push" the data to the application as soon as possible.
+1. _PSH_ (P) is used to indicate that the receiver should "push" the data to the application as soon as possible.

-_RST_ (R) resets the TCP connection.
+1. _RST_ (R) resets the TCP connection.

-_SYN_ (S) is used to synchronize sequence numbers in the initial handshake.
+1. _SYN_ (S) is used to synchronize sequence numbers in the initial handshake.

-_FIN_ (F) indicates that the sender has finished sending data.
+1. _FIN_ (F) indicates that the sender has finished sending data.

 The _Window Size_ field is used to advertise the window size.
 In other words, this is the number of bytes the receiver is willing to accept.
 Since it is a 16-bit field, the maximum window size is 65,535 bytes.